brinktrade/guides/content/0_creating-first-intent/README.md

 slug: creating-your-first-intent
 ---

-The steps outlined in this tutorial can be done either within a new codebase or within an existing project.

 This guide uses [viem](https://www.npmjs.com/package/viem "viem package on npm") for wallet signatures and [axios](https://www.npmjs.com/package/axios "axios package on npm") for HTTP requests.
-You may replace these with other equivalent packages of your choice, such as `ethers.js`/`web3.js` or `fetch` respectively.
+You may replace these with other equivalent packages of your choice, such as [ethers.js](https://www.npmjs.com/package/ethers "ethers package on npm") or [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API "the fetch api docs") respectively.

 We've also opted to use [dotenv](https://www.npmjs.com/package/dotenv "dotenv package on npm") to hide our secrets, as we will be using both an EOA private key and a Brink API key.